COCS4950G7/COSC4950/README.md

 For Grader:

 Our designs and concepts (along with an ER-ish Diagram) are in the Resources folder, which may be helpful to browse before delving into the source.
+At the moment we have several versions of each file, please assume that the most current version is the correct one to look at.

-The source contains Seven files:
+The source contains Several files:

 Controller.py -> This is the main, 'controlling' class which acts as an interface
                     between the GUI, the Networking, and the other classes.